UnderscoreBrad/BasicBot_PY/README.md

 --play [YouTube URL/Search]: Alias for --yt (when arguments are given)

+--play [YouTube URL][Loop Count]: Loops the given audio for the given number of times

 --pause: Have the bot pause audio playback

 --resume: Have the bot resume audio playback after pausing